-Speeding driver who hit Westlake high school students sentenced to 10 months home detention
+Speeding driver who hit Westlake high school students sentenced to 10 months' home detention

-A 21-year-old driver has been sentenced to 10 months home detention after injuring a group of school pupils when he ploughed into them at a North Shore bus stop.
+A 21-year-old driver has been sentenced to 10 months' home detention after injuring a group of school students when he ploughed into them at a North Shore bus stop.

-Michael Abou Chaaya, 21, appeared in North Shore District Court today before Judge Allison Sinclair.
+Michael Abou Chaaya, 21, appeared in North Shore District Court today before Judge Pippa Sinclair.

-He pleaded guilty to the six counts of dangerous driving causing injury in August last year after he injured a group of pupils at a bus stop outside Westlake Girls' High School on Auckland's North Shore at 8.20am on September 20, 2017.
+He pleaded guilty to the six counts of dangerous driving causing injury in August last year after he injured the group of students at a bus stop outside Westlake Girls' High School on Auckland's North Shore at 8.20am on September 20, 2017.

 Abou Chaaya was driving along Taharoto Rd when he crossed the intersection of Shakespeare and Wairau Rds, the summary of facts said.